smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 7 - The Investigation.md

 Nikias's face went carefully blank.
 "Yes, sir."

 "Good family.
 Loyal service."
 Theron turned to Daedalus.
 "I need you to guide me through the labyrinth.
 Specifically Sector Three.
-There's been an... anomaly."
+There's been a disturbance."

 Daedalus's stylus clattered to the table.
-"An anomaly?"
+"A disturbance?"

 "A tribute reached Sector Four."
 Theron watched both architects carefully.
 "Unprecedented progress.
 I need to understand how."